eRGiBi/DRL-DroneNavigation/README.md

 ```
  python3 Sol/Model/simulation_controller.py --agent PPO --run_type full --wandb False --savemodel False
  ```
-On root installation for activating the conda environment:
+On root installation for activating the example conda environment:
 ```
  source activate  /root/miniconda3/envs/RL-WSL
 ```

-### 4. Basic opertion
+### 4. Basic operation

 First, the simulation_controller parses the args, initializes the targets (Waypoints), then starts the chosen function of the PBDroneSimulator class that direct the whole learning process.